disorderedmaterials/dissolve/web/docs/examples/argon/step4a.md

 Most modules need configuration targets to work on, and all available configurations (one in our case) will have been automatically set as a target in each of the new modules in the layer.
 As mentioned, each module has its own defined frequency at which it will run within the layer - {{< gui-module "AtomShake" >}} and {{< gui-module "Energy" >}} modules will run every time the layer is run (frequency = 1) while the {{< gui-module "MD" >}} module will only run every fifth step.
 Each module can be individually enabled / disabled using the slider next to the frequency box, with a green tick indicating that the module is active.

 Finally, modules may have entire control panels of other functionality, most commonly graphing output for various properties etc. This can be accessed by selecting the {{< gui-button text="Output" icon="general_output" >}} button at the top of the controls.
-Go back to the configuration options for the module by selecting the {{< gui-button text="Options" type="options" >}} button.
+Go back to the configuration options for the module by selecting the {{< gui-button text="Options" type="options" icon="general_options" >}} button.

 All of the default settings for the modules within the evolution layer are sensible enough for our needs, so take a look around at what's there if you want to, but there's no need to change anything.